 - What The College Board considers difficult is different from what most students would consider difficult.

-- Because the exam is new, The College Board does not have an accurate idea of how difficult each question truly is.
+- Because the exam was new when The College Board wrote some of these questions, they didn't have an accurate idea of their actual difficulty.

 All factors are probably at play.